Are Yorkies Good With Cats? Let’s Find Out!

 This is not always a concern as both are introduced young and have a bond long before the cat grows more significantly than the dog.

 Of course, if you the owner have a larger-than-average Yorkie and place him with a tiny kitten in the same room, maybe this isn’t the best idea.
-Nevertheless, there is usually no clear prey drive instinct to chase cats aside from the primary, obviously, dog-to-cat relationship.
+Nevertheless, there is usually no clear prey-driven instinct to chase cats aside from the primary, obviously, dog-to-cat relationship.

 Yorkies May or May Not Be Good With Cats

 It all depends on how you parent them.
 First, it takes them a while to warm up to other pets, but then they get along really well.
-Yorkies are intelligent, so they instinctively know if you have a large dog that they can not overwhelm them, and then, they start to appreciate the dog.
+Yorkies are smart.
+They know if a dog is bigger than them.
+They won’t try to overpower a large dog.
+Instead, Yorkies will learn to get along with a bigger dog.

 Can Yorkies have cats as playmates?
 Can a Yorkie have a kitten as a brother or sister?